PyWiFeS/pipeline/docs/source/features.rst

   - Users can create their own JSON5 file following the same structure as their preferred setup.
 - Logger file to track data usage and pipeline performance.
 - Implemented astrometry in the data cubes.
 The accuracy could be low (> 2 arcsec) in some cases.
-- Extraction and splice of the spectra and splice of the 3D astrometrised cubes are now implemented.
+- Extraction and splicing of the spectra and splicing of the 3D astrometrised cubes are now implemented.
 - Added multiprocessing for faster execution.
 - Multiple quality plots are automatically generated and saved.
 - Organized output directory (`/data_products`).